Rodolopho/simpleEvent.io/README.md

   });

 ```
-Whenever array is returned from callback, it will first check for element with   attribute"data-component" in its parentElement scope, and its value is used as query selector for template element, the template element then converted to template and for each item in array, an instance of template is appended to the element with appropriate embeded item data.
+Whenever array is returned from callback, it will first check for element with   attribute "data-component" or "data-template" in its parentElement scope, and its value is used as query selector for template element, the template element then converted to template and for each item in array, an instance of template is appended to the element with appropriate embeded item data.

 Each item of array can hold data type of string, Number, HTML or Object but array.